 What is Audio Description?

-Opening the arts world to people who are blind or have low vision, audio description offers you an understanding of what is happening visually within a theatre, television, film, DVD, museum, exhibition or other arts related productions.
+Audio description offers people who are blind or have low vision an understanding of what is happening visually within a theatre, television, film, DVD, museum, exhibition or other arts related productions.

 Pre-show notes are availble prior to the performance via email, providing descriptions of set design, costumes and more.
 Tactile tours are also offered at selected shows 1 hour prior to the performance.
 Check the events calendar for availability.